-Both physical import and export recorded a growth by 24.7 percent and 29.1 percent, respectively, in 2009-2014.
-The physical import went up from 58.2 million tonnes to 72.5 million tonnes while physical export went up from 54.6 million tonnes to 70.5 million tonnes in this period (Table 2).
+Both physical import and export recorded a growth by 14% and 14.4%, respectively, in 2010-2015.
+The physical import went up from 67.2 million tonnes to 76.6 million tonnes while physical export went up from 62.5 million tonnes to 71.5 million tonnes in this period (Table 2).
 The growth of foreign trade occurred in all years with the exception of import in 2012.
 The decrease in import in 2012 can be attributed to decrease in economic performance in this year.
 Physical import can be viewed as a first indication of environmental pressure, which is shifted from importing countries to exporting ones - production of this import is related to environmental pressure in the exporting country (pressure from extraction of resources and production of commodities) and the driving force of this pressure is the importing country, which demands these commodities.
 Similarly, the physical export indicates shifts of environmental pressure from abroad to the Czech Republic.
 The shifts of environmental pressure were growing in the monitored period, and this was true both for import and export.

-Growth in physical import came mainly from metal ores category (raw material, semi-manufactured products and manufactured products from metal ores), which increased from 14.9 million tonnes to 20.6 million tonnes (39 percent).
-The growth of export was caused mostly by biomass material category, which went up from 19.7 million tonnes to 27.6 million tonnes (40.2 percent).
-The growth of import and export was also recorded for material categories of fossil fuels, non-metallic minerals and other unspecified products and in the case of export also for waste while a decrease was only recorded for import of waste, which dropped from 868 tonnes to 31 tonnes (96.4 percent).
-Similarly to used domestic extraction of metal ores, however, the absolute mass of waste is very small and influences the total volume of import (and also of export) only insignificantly.
+Growth in physical import and export came mainly from biomass category (raw material, semi-manufactured products and manufactured products from biomass), which grew from 10.8 million tonnes to 13.9 million tonnes (29.2%) in the case of physical import and from 21.9 million tonnes to 25.9 million tonnes (18.5%) in the case of physical export.
+An increase in volume of physical import and export was recorded also for all other material categories with the exception of waste in 2010-2015 which went down from 1 802 tonnes to 245 tonnes (84.4%).
+Similarly to used domestic extraction of metal ores, however, the absolute mass of waste is very small and influences the total volume and trend of physical import (and also of physical export) only insignificantly.

-The DMI indicator went only slightly down by 0.7 percent from 231.1 million tonnes to 230.2 million tonnes in 2009-2014, the DMC indicator decreased more significantly by 9.5 percent from 176.5 million tonnes to 159.7 million tonnes in the same period.
-Expressed in per capita terms, DMI decreased from 22 tonnes to 21.9 tonnes per capita while DMC went down from 16.8 tonnes to 15.2 tonnes per capita (Table 3).
-Taking into account how these two indicators are calculated, it is not surprizing that the most pronounced decrease was recorded in 2012 when both used domestic extraction and foreign trade declined - DMI went down by 7.7 percent and DMC by 11.1 percent, respectively, in this year.
+The DMI indicator went up by 2.8% from 230.2 million tonnes to 236.7 million tonnes in 2010-2015 while the DMC indicator decreased by 1.5% from 167.7 million tonnes to 165.2 million tonnes in the same period.
+Expressed in per capita terms, DMI increased from 21.9 tonnes to 22.5 tonnes per capita while DMC went down from 16 tonnes to 15.7 tonnes per capita (Table 3).
+Taking into account how these two indicators are calculated, it is not surprizing that the most pronounced change was recorded in 2012 when both used domestic extraction and foreign trade declined.
+DMI went down by 7.7% and DMC by 11.1%, respectively, in this year.